 Prescribed Burning on the Cross Bar Management Area Environmental Assessment DOI-BLM-NM-0060-2015-2-EA (15-day comment period begins January 21, 2015)

 Cross Bar Serves as Outdoor Classroom for Local High School Students

 Students spent much of the past school year learning about native plant and animal species in north Texas.
-The Cross Bar field trip was designed to reinforce those lessons and highlight the conservation challenges associated with managing natural resources.
-They spent the day engaged in various hands-on learning activities about habitats, behavior, physiology, and more.
+The Cross Bar field trip was designed to reinforce those lessons and excite interest in conservation and the challenges associated with public land management.
+Students spent the day engaged in various hands-on learning activities about habitats, behavior, physiology, and more.

-The outing was a joint project with Caprock High School.
-Key partners supporting the project included West Texas A&M University, Texas Parks and Wildlife Department, U.S. Fish and Wildlife Service, National Parks Service, Natural Resources Conservation Service, and the National Oceanic and Atmospheric Administration.
+Key partners in this “Hands on the Land” youth initiative included West Texas A&M University, the Texas Parks and Wildlife Department and the BLM Roswell Field Office.
 Each partner organization provided student and/or professional volunteers to deliver expert instruction.

 “It’s a thrill each year to be able to help these kids gain a deeper knowledge and appreciation of the natural world around us,” said Adrian Escobar, Natural Resources Specialist with the Amarillo Field Office and lead coordinator of the event.
 “It’s one of the greatest values of our public lands, to enrich the lives of this and future generations.”